 Go deeper.
-Here is a catchy song that helps you remember the formula for counting permutations and combinations.
-It’s got some good examples, but it does not explain why the formula works.
+Here is a catchy song that helps you learn the formula for counting permutations and combinations.
+The examples are good, the rhymes are clever, but unfortunately it doesn’t explain why the formulas work.

-And here’s a short article that explains why the formulas for permutations and combinations work.
+Here’s a good explanation of why the formulas for permutations and combinations work.

 Discover the anagrams in your name.
 Did you know that the letters of CORONAVIRUS rearrange to spell CARNIVOROUS?
 Or that CLINT EASTWOOD rearranges into OLD WEST ACTION?
-Discover the anagrams hidden in your name by going to the Internet Anagram Server.
+Discover the anagrams hidden in your name by Googling the Internet Anagram Server.